MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 <tr valign="top">
 <td><center>Install Docker</center></td>
-<td>The Docker daemon and CLI will need to be installed if Docker will be used as the container management tool.<br /><br />
+<td>The Docker daemon and CLI need to be installed if Docker will be used as the container management tool.<br /><br />
 <ul><li>[Install Docker](#docker)</li></ul>
 </td>
 <tr>